Does your Lead-to-Order process produce repeatable, scalable revenue?

 Retention & Expansion

 Is your existing revenue growing — or are you replacing churned customers with new ones and calling it progress?
-This dimension defines how the architecture extends beyond the initial close.
+This dimension defines how the architecture extends beyond the initial close into renewal and expansion.
+Without it, expansion revenue is left to relationship and chance rather than system and process.

 -